Concentration

 General George Armstrong Custer was not a general.

-At least, when he died.
+At least, not when he died.

 Following the end of the war in 1865, Custer was returned to his "nominal" rank of Lieutenant Colonel.
 And it was as Lieutenant Colonel he met his end at the battle of the Little Big Horn.